emiljoensson/iptables-GUI/README.md

 This is a GUI for iptables.

 It will generate a bash script based on the user's modifications in the GUI.
-It can be exported to remove server or executed locally.
+It can be exported to a remote server or executed locally.